ASTM D4168 Foam-in-Place Package Testing

 The scope of the ASTM D4168 package test determines the shock-absorbing characteristics of foam-in-place packaging materials.
 There are two test methods in ASTM D4168 testing.
 Test Method A uses a free-fall package drop test apparatus.
 Test Method B uses a shock-test apparatus.

 The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.

-Data obtained by these methods may be used to determine the transmitted shock cushioning characteristics of foam-in-place packaging materials.
-These data allow design of cushioning systems that can provide adequate and efficient use of foam for protection of goods during a distribution life-cycle.
+Data obtained by these methods is used to determine the transmitted shock cushioning characteristics of foam-in-place packaging materials.
+The data allows the design of cushioning systems that can provide adequate and efficient use of foam for protection of goods during a distribution i.e. transportation life-cycle.